jfrog/terraform-provider-artifactory/docs/resources/remote_docker_repository.md

   that exist in the cache.
 * `enable_token_authentication` - (Optional) Enable token (Bearer) based authentication.
 * `external_dependencies_enabled` - (Optional) Also known as 'Foreign Layers Caching' on the UI.
-* `external_dependencies_patterns` - (Optional) An allow list of Ant-style path patterns that determine which remote VCS.
+* `external_dependencies_patterns` - (Optional) An allow list of Ant-style path patterns that determine which remote VCS roots Artifactory will follow to download remote modules from, when presented with 'go-import' meta tags in the remote repository response.
+  By default, this is set to '**' in the UI, which means that remote modules may be downloaded from any external VCS source.
+  Due to SDKv2 limitations, we can't set the default value for the list.
+  This value must be assigned to the attribute manually, if user don't specify any other non-default values.
+  This attribute must be set together with `external_dependencies_enabled = true`.

 ## Import